 The Greater Mekong region holds irreplaceable riches ranging from rare wildlife in spectacular natural landscapes to communities with distinct cultural heritages.
 Cambodia, nestled between Thailand, Laos and Vietnam, offers lush forests, crucial wetlands, and a healthy stretch of the Mekong River—all of which play important roles in water provisions, food security, local livelihoods, and economic development.
 Furthermore, Cambodia hosts one of the last remaining populations of Irrawaddy dolphins.

-WWF, the University of Maryland Center for Environmental Science, and several local partners are collaborating to develop a report card for the Colombian portion of the Orinoco river basin.
+WWF, the University of Maryland Center for Environmental Science, and several local partners collaborated to develop a report card for the Colombian portion of the Orinoco river basin.
 The report card will help inform management and policy decisions that impact the Orinoco, building a better future for all.